 If they do approve you for coverage they will also determine what rate class they can approve you for.
 The rate class you are approved for determines how much you’ll have to pay.

 So what rate class might you be able to qualify for if you are over the age of 50 with MS.

 Best Scenario: The best case scenario is a “Standard” rating.

-This outcome is exclusive to applicants that do not use tobacco, have no chronic health conditions (besides their MS), and maintain good control of their MS with no disability and minimal flare-ups.
+This would likely be the scenario if you have no chronic health conditions (besides MS), and maintain good control of your MS with no disability and minimal flare-ups.

 Average Scenario: The most common outcome is a “Sub-Standard”/Table Rating between Table 3 and Table 8.

-Worst Scenario: Applicants with regular attacks, progressing disease with few remissions, or in need of assistance with daily activities will most likely be declined.
+Worst Scenario: If you have regular attacks, and experiencing a progressing disease with few remissions, or are in need of assistance with daily activities you will most likely be declined.